 Studies of mobbing focus on the mobbed, but anyone who cares about a community that mobs should remember that mobbing damages the mobbers as well.
 Five years after the Salem witch hunts, jurors signed an apology saying:

 ...we also pray that we may be considered candidly and aright by the living sufferers as being then under the power of a strong and general delusion, utterly unacquainted with and not experienced in matters of that nature.

 If ever we understand that “strong and general delusion”, witch hunts will end.

 When I wrote about this in the past, I used Zathlazip’s legal name because the WisConners made it public knowledge.
 But I’ve been thinking about whether the purpose of justice is vengeance or healing.
 My answer is to remove her legal name from my history, just as Liz Henry chose to leave it out of her essay in WisCon Chronicles 3.
 If more WisConners do the same, Google’s connection of Zathlazip’s legal name to the WisCon Troll will fade.
 The histories will not disappear, but the histories will remember the pseudonym who mocked, not the person who was outed.
 Doing that would not necessarily be forgiveness.
 It would only be kindness.

 And for those who value pseudonymity, it would be a recommitment to their principles.
 Pyratejenni was right.
 What happens under a pseud should stay under a pseud.

-The most objective account of the incident may be “Internet famous, real-world notorious: UW student mocks WisCon, starts online firestorm”, where Zathlazip points out social justice fandom's double standard:
+In “Internet famous, real-world notorious: UW student mocks WisCon, starts online firestorm”, Zathlazip points out social justice fandom’s double standard: